plone/training/mastering_plone/api.rst

 portal-tools
 ------------

-Some parts of Plone are very complex modules in themselves (e.g. the versioning machinery of :py:mod:`Products.CMFEditions`).
+Some parts of Plone are very complex modules in themselves (e.g. the versioning machinery of :mod:`Products.CMFEditions`).
 Some of them have an API that you will have to learn sooner or later.

 Here are a few examples:

 portal_catalog
-    :py:meth:`unrestrictedSearchResults()` returns search results without checking if the current user has the permission to access the objects.
+    :meth:`unrestrictedSearchResults()` returns search results without checking if the current user has the permission to access the objects.

-    :py:meth:`uniqueValuesFor()` returns all entries in an index
+    :meth:`uniqueValuesFor()` returns all entries in an index

 portal_setup
-    :py:meth:`runAllExportSteps()` generates a tarball containing artifacts from all export steps.
+    :meth:`runAllExportSteps()` generates a tarball containing artifacts from all export steps.

 portal_quickinstaller
-    :py:meth:`isProductInstalled()` checks if a product is installed.
+    :meth:`isProductInstalled()` checks if a product is installed.

 Usually the best way to learn about the api of a tool is to look in the :file:`interfaces.py` in the respective package and read the docstrings.